spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/glue-api-howtos/howto-integrate-a-ciam-provider.md

 ## Prerequisites

-We recommend using JWT based tokens to transfer required customer data between CIAM and Spryker for more details on JWT see <https://auth0.com/docs/secure/tokens/json-web-tokens>.
+We recommend using JWT-based tokens to transfer required customer data between CIAM and Spryker for more details about JWT, see [JSON Web Tokens](https://auth0.com/docs/secure/tokens/json-web-tokens).

 There is a ready PHP-based library which provides JWT decoding such as [firebase/php-jwt](https://packagist.org/packages/firebase/php-jwt).